GeorgeWeb/HeroesJourney/README.md

 ---

 #### INSTALLATION
-Download from the game's website: https://georgi.itch.io/heroes-journey A simple GUI installer.
+Download from the game's website: https://georgi.itch.io/heroes-journey<br/>
+A simple GUI installer.

 ---

 #### IMPORTANT
-IF any issues are encountered on starting a new game after having an already saved previous one - like for example, not loading you the next encounter after you defeat one such, well simply (and I apologize for that issue) go to the game's folder > save_data folder and delete the game_data file.
+IF any issues are encountered on starting a new game after having an already saved previous one - like for example, not loading you the next encounter after you defeat one such, well simply (and I apologize for that issue) go to the game's folder > save_data folder and delete the game_data file.<br/>
 Issue to be fixed soon... :)

 ---

 #### CONTROLS
-This is a click/point-to action game, where "left mouse button" is mainly used.
+This is a click/point-to action game, where "left mouse button" is mainly used.<br/>
-"P" is used for pausing the game
+"P" is used for pausing the game<br/>
-"Esc" is used for going back
+"Esc" is used for going back<br/>
-"Space" is used for skipping (dialogues)
+"Space" is used for skipping (dialogues)<br/>
 Additionally, all controls are remappable to fit your preference. :)